fsfxfc/sh1mmer-WM/README.md

 ```

 > [!NOTE]
-> Building a legacy shim will work on **ALL BOARDS.** Legacy shims are easier to update and are
-> recommended for advanced users and developers.
+> Legacy shims are easier to update and are recommended for advanced users and developers.

 When this finishes, the bin file in the path you provided will have been converted into a **SH1MMER** image.
 *Note that this is a destructive operation, you will need to redownload a fresh shim to try again if it fails.*